Intel forecasts disappointing revenue; shares fall

-Chipmaker Intel Corp forecast current-quarter revenue and gross margins that disappointed investors, sending its shares down about 2 percent in extended trading.
+Chipmaker Intel Corp (INTC.O) forecast revenue and gross margins for this quarter that disappointed investors, sending its shares down 2.7 percent in extended trading.

-Revenue from its mainstay PC business fell about 3 percent to $8.9 billion in the fourth quarter from the third, raising doubts about the recovery of the personal computer business.
+Revenue from its mainstay PC business fell about 3 percent to $8.9 billion in the fourth quarter from the prior quarter, raising doubts about a long-anticipated recovery of the personal computer business.

-Global personal computer shipments fell 2.4 percent in the fourth quarter of 2014, according to research firm IDC, as the market slowed from the third quarter.
+Global PC shipments fell 2.4 percent in the fourth quarter of 2014, according to research firm IDC, capping three years of declines.

+That was not as bad as expected, raising hopes among some investors that the PC market is starting to stabilize, but Intel did not deliver any spirited talk about a recovery on Thursday.

+"In 2015 we're predicting kind of flat, nothing spectacular but stable, is how I would call it," Intel Chief Financial Officer Stacy Smith told Reuters in an interview.

 "The top line looked a little bit light of the Street and gross margin looked a little bit light," Christopher Rolland, an analyst at FBR Capital Markets, said.